itdxer/neupy/_sources/docs/layers/with-tensorflow.rst.txt

     >>> network.outputs
     <tf.Tensor 'Sigmoid/Sigmoid:0' shape=(?, 10) dtype=float32>

-When network ``outputs`` triggered for the first time NeuPy creates placeholder that expects batch of the 28x28 images with single channel.
-After that, created placeholder will be propagated through the network and tensor associated with the output from the final layer will be returned.
+When network ``outputs`` was triggered for the first time NeuPy creates placeholder that expects batch of the 28x28 images with single channel.
+After that, created placeholder will be propagated through the network and tensor, associated with the output from the final layer, will be returned.
 NeuPy caches output and each time ``outputs`` attribute triggered the same tensor will be returned.

 .. code-block:: python